DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/create-popular-reports/create-a-report-with-cross-band-content-and-populated-empty-space.md

 ![](../../../../images/eurd-win-underlay-report-preview-4.png)

 > [!NOTE]
 > You can display predefined values instead of empty lines.
-Specify the predefined values in the **Text** properties of the _Detail_ band's controls.
+Specify predefined values in the **Text** properties of the _Detail_ band's controls.

 ## Add Cross-Band Data